kgdunn/pid-book/univariate-review/univariate-review.rst

 	- Feedback control systems introduce variability in your process, in order to reduce variability in another part of the process (think of what a :index:`feedback control` system does)

-	- Operating staff: introduce variability into a process
+	- Operating staff: introduce variability into a process in feedback manner (i.e. they react to process upsets) or in a feedforward manner, for example, to preemptively act on the process to counteract a known disturbance.
-	- Measurement and sampling variability: sensor drift, spikes, noise, recalibration shifts, errors in our sample analysis
+	- Measurement and sampling variability: sensor drift, spikes, noise, recalibration shifts, errors in our sample analysis.

 	.. figure:: images/variation-more.png
 		:scale: 50